-The provider will usually check your employment status as well, alongside your income.
+The credit card provider will usually check your employment status as well as your income.
 This tells them whether you will have the means to repay any outstanding balance you accumulate.
-If you have a chequered job history, or you have a low income, it may suggest to the provider that you would be unable to pay back the credit they provide, so you would be too risky to lend to.
+An unstable job history is a red flag for providers that you might not be able to pay back your credit debt, making you high-risk.

 What is a low income credit card?